-The Royal Mail recently commemorated one of the UK’s greatest works of visual information design when Harry Beck’s London Underground diagram was included for the first time on a British postage stamp writes Mark Ovenden.
-The importance of Beck’s rectilinear, topologic 1933 diagram is widely recognised and praised by graphic designers.
+The Royal Mail commemorated one of the UK’s greatest works of visual information design last month when Harry Beck’s London Underground diagram was included for the first time on a British postage stamp.
+The importance of Beck’s rectilinear, topologic 1933 diagram is widely recognised by graphic designers and much praised by ‘wayfinders’ (people evolving the discipline of signage and mapping the urban environment).
 Many wonder why Beck never extended his ideas outside London.
-The answer is, he did – to the nearest major subway network to London: Paris.
+The answer is, he did: to the nearest major subway network to London, Paris.

 Despite these facts, Beck’s contribution was impressive; the name of this electrical draughtsman has become an international byword for public transport schematics.
 His principles of neat 45 degree angles, elimination of topography and equalised station spacing have been emulated (as my book, Metro Maps of the World, showed) by urban rail map-makers from Atlanta to Zurich.
 But not, in the end, by Paris.